GP2-TNC-WG/GP2-Beginner-Bioinformatics-for-PD-Genetics/Module_IV.md

 **Covariates File** containing the covariates you would like to correct by

-- This file at a minimum includes sample information (such as ID, SEX, PHENO) and principle components
+- This file at a minimum includes sample information (such as ID, SEX, PHENO) and principal components

 **SCORE file** containing  the 90 risk loci (variant identifier, A1, Beta value from Nalls et al.,  2019.)